- Clinical science

-- Chronic respiratory failure occurs in the advanced stages of COPD due to progressive emphysematous changes and loss of diffusion surface area.
+- Description: occurs in the advanced stages of COPD due to progressive emphysematous changes and loss of diffusion surface area

 - Long-standing partial respiratory failure (pO2 at rest < 60 mm Hg)

 - Global respiratory insufficiency failure (pO2 changes at rest < 60 mm Hg and pCO2 > 45 mm Hg)

 Long-term oxygen therapy (LTOT): 16 hours oxygen administration per day (minimum dosage) is associated with lower mortality rates.

 - Indication: patients with COPD GOLD D and severe respiratory insufficiency failure that exhibit long-standing pO2 < 55 mm Hg, despite administration of optimal medication

-- Principle: A type of non-invasive respiration done overnight when the patient is asleep.
-This allows recovery of the respiratory muscles and in turn permits better respiratory function during the day.
+- Goal: This allows recovery of the respiratory muscles and in turn permits better respiratory function during the day.

 - Lung volume reduction surgery

-- Lung transplantation: It is considered the last resort in patients with emphysema associated with advanced COPD and severe diffusion dysfunction.
+- Lung transplantation: considered the last resort in patients with emphysema associated with advanced COPD and severe diffusion dysfunction